The average general rate and municipal charge can only increase each year up to a certain percentage cap. Find out how this works in Darebin.

-Rate capping was introduced by the State Government from 2016/2017 financial year.
+Rate capping was introduced by the State Government from the 2016/2017 financial year.

-Under this new system, Victorian councils cannot increase their rates revenue above those set by the Minister for Local Government each year without seeking an exemption.
+Under this system, Victorian councils cannot increase their rates revenue above a certain percentage, set by the Minister for Local Government each year.

 - General Rates charge, and

 The rate cap does not apply to the fire services levy or for property revaluations.